vs98108/mini-project-5/README.md

 🌲 Non-Fire

-The task is a multi-class image classification problem where the model outputs a probability distribution across three classes and predicts the class with the highest probability.
+The task is a multi-class image classification problem, where the model outputs a probability distribution across three classes and predicts the class with the highest probability.

+🎯 Project Objectives

+Design a baseline CNN architecture

+Improve performance using augmentation and regularization

+Compare generalization performance across models

+Evaluate an architectural variation using GlobalAveragePooling2D

+Analyze misclassifications and model behavior

+ Transfer Learning Constraint

 Transfer learning was intentionally excluded in accordance with the project requirements.
 The purpose of this constraint was to focus on fundamental CNN design principles, including convolutional feature extraction, pooling strategies, regularization, and generalization behavior.
 Building the model from scratch allowed direct evaluation of architectural decisions rather than leveraging pretrained weights.

-Project Objectives

-Design and train a baseline CNN

-Improve the model using augmentation and regularization

-Evaluate generalization performance using multiple metrics

-Compare an architectural variation using GlobalAveragePooling2D

-Analyze misclassifications and model behavior

-This problem is realistic and challenging because:

-Smoke can resemble fog or clouds

-Fire can appear small or distant

-Lighting conditions vary significantly
+Although transfer learning is widely used in industry for computer vision tasks, this project emphasizes architectural understanding and core deep learning concepts.

-2️⃣ Dataset Description
+📂 2.
+Dataset Description

 Source:
 Kaggle – Forest Fire, Smoke & Non-Fire Image Dataset https://www.kaggle.com/datasets/amerzishminha/forest-fire-smoke-and-non-fire-image-dataset

-The dataset is organized into three folders:
+The dataset contains three folders:

 Fire/
 Smoke/
 Non-Fire/
-Dataset Characteristics
+📊 Dataset Characteristics

 Images vary in resolution

 Classes are slightly imbalanced

-Visual similarity exists between Smoke and Non-Fire
+Smoke and Non-Fire images can be visually similar

+Fire may appear small or distant in some cases

-Fire intensity and visibility vary across samples
+Lighting and environmental conditions vary significantly

+These characteristics make the classification task non-trivial and realistic.

-Preprocessing
+🧹 Preprocessing Steps

-All images resized to 128 × 128
+Images resized to 128 × 128

-Pixel values normalized to [0,1]
+Pixel values normalized to [0, 1]

-Stratified split:
+Stratified data split:

 70% Training